maxdeviant/degree/Assignment_6.md

 If a user unwittingly handed over their password to a phisher, they would find themselves faced with the attacker changing it, thus locking the account, or even having credit card numbers tied to the account stolen.

 It was not until 2003 that phishing broke into the financial sector, with the first known attack on a bank taking place.
 Only a year later, phishing became recognized as a part of the crime economy, with many more attacks taking place.

+##Trends

+A number of phishing trends have popped up in 2013 alone:

+###Internationalized Domain Names

+Internationalized Domain Names (IDNs) are domain names that contain one or more characters that are not valid in common web addresses.
+Characters such as accented letters or characters from Asian scripts, such as Chinese characters, would fall under this category.

+The *Global Phishing Survey* reports that three attacks in the spring of 2013 made use of IDNs.
+These attacks took a common address, such as `paypal.com` or `itunes.eu`, and turned it into an international equivalent.
+For example, `paypal.com` became `paypàl.com` and `itunes.eu` was transformed into `îtunes.eu`.

+These attacks were only mildly effective for two reasons:

+> 1. Phishers don’t need to resort to such attacks.
+As noted elsewhere in this report, the domain name itself usually does not matter to a phisher.
+> 2. By default, some browser manufacturers show the puny code version of the domain name (such as `xn—hotmail-t9a.net`) in the address bar, instead of the native-character version.
+Users of those browsers therefore cannot see homographic attacks.
+>
+> *Global Phishing Survey 1H2013*

+###URL Shorteners

+URL Shorteners have become a new trend on the internet, allowing users to compact long web addresses to shorter, easier to remember ones.

+However, they have also become another tool for phishers to trick their targets.
+Shortened addresses are impossible to critique at a quick glance, requiring the user to hover over the link to see the full address that it redirects to.
+Even then, this often requires a compatible browser or URL shortening service to see the true location the link goes to.

+Thankfully, the use of URL shorteners has decreased this year:

+> “Phishers continue to use “URL shortening” services to obfuscate phishing URLs, but such use plummeted to only 270 attacks in 1H2013, sharply down from 785 in 2H2012.
+>
+> *Global Phishing Survey 1H2013*

+Analysts attribute this decrease to the supposed crackdown by URL shortening services on malicious links, but there is not an abundance of hard evidence to support this theory.

 ##Vulnerability